nighilramachandran/nytimes/README.md

 Update the variables in the file and proceed to further steps. its mandatory to set the enviroment variables before we get into further steps.

 ```

+4. cd into the folder

+`cd nytimes`

+5. install packages

+`npm install`

+6. run the project

+`npm start`

+:rocket: :rocket: start browsing the application on localhost:3000 :rocket: :rocket:

 ## ENV file sample